euclidprobe/euclidprobe.github.io/pages/mydoc/03_wiring.md

 toc: true
 summary: Electrical Requirements - Wiring the Tool Board
 ---

+Febraury 5, 2022: We are updating page maintenance and updating product images.
+Each of the controller pages will be a little sparse as we progress.

 ### Commisioning
 The first step in commissioning Euclid Probe is deciding if the device will be wired as a Z-Probe or an endstop.
 Euclid Probe can be configured in most printer firmwares as both and endstop and as a probe.